QuantEcon/lecture-python-intro/lectures/business_cycle.md

 ## Overview

-In this lecture we review some empirical aspects of business cycles.
+In this lecture, we review some empirical aspects of business cycles.

 Business cycles are fluctuations in economic activity over time.